AnYa-international/Microsoft-365-Security/Office/README.md

 ## SYLK Process.slk
 This is a Symbolic Link (SYLK) file that when opened, it will automatically execute the command to open the Calculator (calc.exe) on windows.

+## DCOM ShellBrowserWindow.xlsm
+This document contains a VBA macro that uses the ShellBrowserWindow DCOM object to open the Calculator (calc.exe).